VanillaTank/sentence-builder/README.md

 2. Create filter items in `filter-data` folder -> `SEARCH_ITEM.ts`.
 (Like 'Time' and 'past', 'present', 'future') to array marked with comment
 // ADD NEW FILTER TYPE

+3. Add those filter items in `filter-component.ts` to `getActiveFilterItem()` switch-case.

-3. Create data in `cards-data` folder in a new .ts file.
+4. Create data in `cards-data` folder in a new .ts file.

-4. Import the new files in `card-service.service.ts` to places marked with comments
+5. Import the new files in `card-service.service.ts` to places marked with comments
 // ADD NEW CARD DATA HERE and //ADD NEW FILTER DATA HERE

-5. Add new kinds of search values to `filter.component.ts` to places marked with comment
+6. Add new kinds of search values to `filter.component.ts` to places marked with comment
 //ADD NEW KIND OF SEARCH VALUES HERE

-6. Add path to search values in `card-service.service.ts` to places marked with comment
+7. Add path to search values in `card-service.service.ts` to places marked with comment
 // ADD PATH TO SEARCH VALUES